ishiikurisu/BulletHellJam2021/README.md

 ## Notes

+### Devlog

+#### 2021-04-15

 I will start developing the "Fueled by Hate" idea.
 I will use TIC80 right now but I will probably need to check if I can spawn that many sprites on screen.

 Should this be a platformer in the first place?
 I think I will try to nail the idea first then I see if I should make this a platformer or not.

+By the end of the day, I was able to make a character that walks around and take bullets and another character that shoots bullets.

+#### 2021-04-16

+Stuff I would like to be done ASAP so I get started testing and iterating:

+- [ ] Draw HUD indicating how many lives and the cooldown for star power
+- [ ] Allow player to die from taking too many bullets
+- [ ] Allow player to use star power every 10 seconds for a given amount of time
+- [ ] Allow player to kill enemies by using star power

 ### Specs